cemkaraoguz/Fahrschule/README.md

 Here:
 - **Baseline** is the agent trained with expert data for 20 epochs
-- **Fine tuning** is the baseline agent trained with 2 episodes of expert corrections for 1 epoch
+- **Fine tuning** is the baseline agent post-trained with data from 2 episodes of expert corrections for 1 epoch
-- **Mixed data** is the agent trained with mixed expert and correction data for 20 episodes
+- **Mixed data** is the agent trained from scratch with mixed expert and correction data for 20 episodes

 At this stage, Baseline agent is more conservative in driving with respect to human expert.
-This is probably due to hesitant usage of acceleration by the human agent and bias towards No Action (see action preferences figure above).
-However, adding very few expert feedback where more acceleration is used (Fine tuning case) greatly increases the performance.
-Action preferences of the 2 expert feedback episodes is shown below:
+This is probably due to hesitant usage of acceleration by the human agent and bias towards No Action caused by large number of No Action samples (see action preferences figure above).
+This indicates that there is a room for improvement in the computation of weights for loss function.
+One can also apply an alternative method.
+For example, further tests conducted with a more balanced training set (achieved by removing samples from excessive action categories) resulted in an average total reward of 751 with standard deviation of 216 over 25 game episodes.

+Adding relatively few expert correction samples (~1000) increases the performance considerably (Fine tuning case).
+This is probably due to the use of more acceleration actions.
+Action preferences of the 2 expert correction episodes is shown below:

 <img src="Figures/ActionPreferences_ft.png" width=500><br>

-To be clear, the system is not trained from scratch with data from expert feedback episodes, a training epoch is realized over the already learned model with only feedback data.

 In the case of Mixed data the performance stays somewhere between the Baseline and Fine tuning.
 Newly added samples probably boost the number of samples of the actions accelerate, steer left and steer right but there is still bias in the dataset towards No Action.
-To remedy this, we have several options: doing more interactive feedback sessions with the expert, tuning weights of action categories for the loss function or get balanced samples during training.
-Further tests conducted with a more balanced training set (achieved by removing samples from excessive action categories) resulted in an average total reward of 751 with standard deviation of 216 over 25 game episodes.
+As stated before we have several options to remedy this: doing more interactive feedback sessions with the expert, tuning weights of action categories for the loss function or get balanced samples during training.

 Another point to remark is that a slight increase in the epsilon boosts the performance of agents considerably by introducing occasional bursts of thrusts and saving agents from deadlocks.